 In this article

-At the physiological level, pathology is associated with a defect in the shape of the lens of the eye.
-Under the influence of a number of factors, it changes, becomes more elongated.
+At the physiological level, the pathology is associated with a defect in the shape of the eye lens.
+Under the influence of a number of factors, it changes and becomes more elongated.
 As a result, the optical axis of the eye increases, as a result, the refraction of light rays occurs at the wrong angle.
-The image is eventually formed not on the retina, as in healthy vision, but in front of it.
+The image is ultimately formed not on the retina, as with healthy vision, but in front of it.

 Myopia happens: